Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and

 The perturbation embodies finite-size effects of the black hole to the eigenvalue problem.
 That is, we may expand

 where $(\psi_0(u),\mu_0)$ are the eigensolutions of the unperturbed ODE eigenvalue problem

-Self-similarity is sufficient in explaining the strong $\ell$-independence of the spectrum: in the large black hole limit, \eqref{eq:l-independence} tells us that it is $\gamma$ which determines the form of the spectrum with corrections scaling with $\sim \rho^2$.
-In fact, \eqref{eq:l-independence2} tells us that the larger the value of $\ell$, the quicker the independence sets it (for the same value of $\gamma$).
+Spectral similarity is sufficient in explaining the strong $\ell$ independence of the spectrum: in the large black hole limit, Eq. \eqref{eq:l-independence} tells us that it is $\gamma$ which determines the form of the spectrum with corrections scaling with $\sim \rho^2$.
+In fact, Eq. \eqref{eq:l-independence2} tells us that the larger the value of $\ell$, the quicker the independence sets it (for the same value of $\gamma$).

-On the other hand, the equal spacing of the spectrum is orthogonal to $\ell$-independence, contingent on the properties of \eqref{eq:ReggeWheelerEMSAdSELBL}.
+On the other hand, the equal spacing of the spectrum is orthogonal to $\ell$ independence, contingent on the properties of \eqref{eq:ReggeWheelerEMSAdSELBL}.
 One can imagine a different form of $\mathfrak{L}_1(u,\gamma,\lambda)$ which results with a spectrum that is unequally spaced.
-This would result in a spectrum of the original problem being both $\ell$-independent and unequally spaced.
+This would result in a spectrum of the original problem being both $\ell$ independent and unequally spaced.

-In the `asymptotic limit' \cite{cardoso2004} (i.e. $n \to \infty$ and $\rho \to \infty$), the spacing for general asymptotically AdS spacetimes has been shown to be
+In the ``asymptotic limit" \cite{cardoso2004} (i.e., $n \to \infty$ and $\rho \to \infty$), the spacing for general asymptotically AdS spacetimes has been shown to be

 We have already applied our specific scaling for better comparison.
-This equal spacing is visible in Figure \ref{fig:bifurcation3}, where even the low overtones match the asymptotic value reasonably well.
+This equal spacing is visible in Fig. \ref{fig:bifurcation3}, where even the low overtones match the asymptotic value reasonably well.